 Ross Edwin Torkelson was the XO of VF-21.
 At the time of his combat death on 22 Jul 1943 off the east coast of Bougainville, he had 5 victories.
 Between 17 Jul and 22 Jul, Lt.
 Torkelson was promoted to Lt.Cdr.
 Between 4 Jul and 22 Jul Ens.
 Symmes was promoted to Lt.(jg).

-By war's end, among all known VF-21 Guadalcanal pilots, 5 would become Navy Aces, requiring 5 or more confirmed aerial victories: Gerald Francis Boyle, 5.5; George Howard Davidson, 5.5; Charles Baynard Milton, 5; Ross Edwin Torkelson, 5; and John Carlos Cleves Symmes, 11.
+Among all known VF-21 Guadalcanal pilots, 5 would become Navy Aces by war's end with 5 or more confirmed aerial victories: Gerald Francis Boyle, 5.5; George Howard Davidson, 5.5; Charles Baynard Milton, 5; Ross Edwin Torkelson, 5; and John Carlos Cleves Symmes, 11.
 On 30 Jun over Rendova, Boyle tallied 3, Symmes 2, Thomas 2 and Torkelson 2.

 At Guadalcanal, VF-21 flew the F4F-4 with 6 0.50 cal. wing machine guns, self-sealing fuel tanks, bullet resistant front-glass, 128-lbs. of armor behind the pilot and a very sturdy airframe.
-The Wildcat's primary opponent, the Japanese A6M Zero, was more nimble but had no pilot or fuel-fire protections and a fragile airframe, giving the F4F a slight advantage.
+The Wildcat's primary opponent, the Japanese A6M Zero, was more agile but had no pilot or fuel-fire protection and a fragile airframe, giving the F4F a slight advantage.
 7,860 F4Fs were built during the war.

 After Guadalcanal, these 11 VF-21 pilots flew the Grumman F6F Hellcat fighter from the USS Yorktown as VF-3: James Harmon Harms, Tom Walter Lindsey, Herman Lyons, Carlos Reese McKee, Omar Clyde Menoher, Thomas Hayes Moore, James Edward Scott, William Carmack Smith, Leon Franklin Spaulding, Fredric Paul Vanderhoof and Charles Gordon Wall.